 Enterprise-Grade Security Built into the Lakehouse

-Security is the top concern of every enterprise, be it is small, medium or large.
-For data security, Databricks data governance architecture serves as the ideal choice due to its in-built security features.
+Security is a regulatory pressure context of every enterprise, be it a small, medium or large one.
+For data security, Databricks’ Enterprise data governance architecture serves as the ideal choice due to its in-built security features.

 Is it secure?
 Yes, it is secure.
 Row level security, encryption at rest, and column masking are integrated into the platform.
-Utility catalogue and governance engines offer robust access control & regulatory compliance.
+Various data governance engines offer robust access control & regulatory compliance.
 Automated audit logging and granting access via IAM (Identity and Access Management) facilitates better data security.

-Built on Apache Park and extended by Delta Lake, Databricks offers a complete, fully managed, scalable data lakehouse platform.
+Databricks is built on Apache Spark and extended by Delta Lake, offering a complete, fully managed, scalable data lakehouse platform.
 Organizations can easily process batch and real-time data with high performance and consistency.

-Databricks Lakehouse makes regulatory compliance CXO-friendly by centralizing Databricks data governance, streamlining compliance workflows, and offering complete auditing and linage.
+Databricks Lakehouse makes regulatory compliance CXO-friendly by centralizing Databricks data governance, streamlining compliance workflows, and offering complete auditing and lineage.

 This approach replaces intricate and error-prone traditional and manual data governance strategies.
 It also decreases risks, eliminates compliance costs, and speeds up business value.